noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

   .foldLeft
   .forall(predicate) // all match
-  .foreach(lambda) // doesnt return anything, only useful for sideffects .groupBy(lambda) // Partitions this immutable sequence into a map of immutable sequences according to some discriminator function.
+  .foreach(lambda) // doesnt return anything, only useful for sideffects .groupBy(lambda) // Partitions a collection into a map of immutable sequences according to some discriminator function.
   .groupMap(lambdaForKey)(lambdaForValue) // Partitions this immutable sequence into a map of immutable sequences according to a discriminator function key.
   .isEmpty // boolean
   .keys
   .map
   .nonEmpty // boolean
+  .reverse
   .size // number of els
-  .takeWhile(lambda)
+  .sorted // sorts the collection with the native sort fn on the underlying type .sortWith(predicate) // sorts the collection with predicate .takeWhile(lambda)
+  .toList
+  .toMap
   .values
   .withFilter(predicate)
   .zip(otherCollection) // creates pairs of els at each index of each collection